Mohammad-doudar/node_modules_switcher/README.md

-# Node Modules folder switcher
+# Node modules folder switcher

 the idea of this is when there is different branches that have different package.json dependencies